maxpumperla/ScalphaGoZero/README.md

 ```

 [This application](https://github.com/maxpumperla/ScalphaGoZero/blob/master/src/main/scala/org/deeplearning4j/scalphagozero/demo/ScalphaGoZero.scala)
-will set up two opponents, simulate 5 games between them using the
+will set up two opponents, simulate some specified number of games between them using the
 AlphaGo Zero methodology and train one of the opponents with the experience data
 gained from the games.
-For more extensive experiments you should build out this demo.
+You can also accumulate training experience in a saved model and use that model later.

 To use Keras model import you need to generate the resources first: